-No new mitigation is required with respect to demographics and community facilities as compared to the 2013 SEIS.
+It is the Applicant's opinion that no new mitigation is required with respect to demographics and community facilities as compared to the 2013 SEIS.

 The elimination of 3-bedroom units from the Current Project results in a decrease in projected new residents and school children.
 There would continue to be an insignificant increase in population (1.17%) and housing units as a result the proposed development.
-The Current Project is expected to have a net positive impact for the taxing jurisdictions, as shown in the table below, which would off-set any increase in demand for services from the new residents.
+The Applicant maintains that the Current Project is expected to have a net positive impact for the taxing jurisdictions, as shown in the table below, which would off-set any increase in demand for services from the new residents.
 Mitigation has been built into the site design for the Current Project with review and input from emergency service providers.
 With implementation of these mitigation design measures, there are no anticipated significant adverse impacts associated with the increase in population and housing units from the proposed Project and, therefore, no further mitigation is necessary.